Sherman0236/Sherman0236.github.io/_posts/2023-04-01-dz-pbo-hiding.md

 Although this technique can be used in malicious ways, this post is meant for educational purposes only.
 It's essential to understand the game's security mechanisms to create more secure and enjoyable gaming experiences.
 Please use this information responsibly and ethically.

-#### Disclaimer
-Any information in this post could become outdated at any point in time.
+> Any information in this post could become outdated at any point in time.
 The content of this blog post is intended for educational purposes only.
 By reading this blog post, you agree to use the information solely for educational purposes and to abide by all applicable laws and regulations concerning the protection of intellectual property.
 The author and publisher of this blog post shall not be held responsible for any damages, direct or indirect, arising from the misuse of the information provided.
+{: .prompt-warning }